Silver Thursday: Stock market reaction

 This day marked the end of a large stock market correction that year.

 Aftermath

 The Hunts lost over a billion dollars through this incident, but the family fortunes survived.
 They pledged most of their assets, including their stake in Placid Oil, as collateral for the rescue loan package they obtained.
 However, the value of their assets (mainly holdings in oil, sugar, and real estate) declined steadily during the 1980s, and their estimated net wealth declined from $5 billion in 1980 to less than $1 billion in 1988.
 By 1982, the London Silver Fix had collapsed by 90% to $4.90 per troy ounce.

-In 1988, the brothers were found responsible for civil charges of conspiracy to corner the market in silver.
+In 1988, the brothers were found responsible for civil cases of conspiracy to corner the market in silver.
 They were ordered to pay $134 million in compensation to a Peruvian mineral company that had lost money as a result of their actions.
 This forced the brothers to declare bankruptcy, in one of the biggest such filings in Texas history.